jayriverlong/jayriverlong.github.io/_posts/2020-06-27-tarantino.md

 Eclipsed by younger talent, he is disoriented in a world that has changed around him.
 He suffers through his pains, and rises to new heights in the end.
-That act, to face his own inadequancies and carry on, makes him a hero in an ordinary, relatable way.
+That act, to face his own inadequacies and carry on, makes him a hero in an ordinary, relatable way.
 He's no Great (Anti-)Hero
 like The Bride, Django, or Jules Winnfield -- but he's a real human.